 Treatments and drugsBy Mayo Clinic staff

 Heart failure is a chronic disease needing lifelong management.
 However, with treatment, signs and symptoms of heart failure can improve and the heart sometimes becomes stronger.
-Treatment can help you live longer and reduce your chance of dying suddenly.
+Treatment may help you live longer and reduce your chance of dying suddenly.
 Doctors sometimes can correct heart failure by treating the underlying cause.
 For example, repairing a heart valve or controlling a fast heart rhythm may reverse heart failure.
 But for most people, the treatment of heart failure involves a balance of the right medications, and in some cases, devices that help the heart beat and contract properly.

 Doctors usually treat heart failure with a combination of medications.
 Depending on your symptoms, you might take one or more of these drugs.
 They include:

 - Angiotensin-converting enzyme (ACE) inhibitors.
-These drugs help people with heart failure live longer and feel better.
+These drugs help people with systolic heart failure live longer and feel better.
 ACE inhibitors are a type of vasodilator, a drug that widens blood vessels to lower blood pressure, improve blood flow and decrease the workload on the heart.
 Examples include enalapril (Vasotec), lisinopril (Prinivil, Zestril) and captopril (Capoten).

 - Angiotensin II receptor blockers.
 These drugs, which include losartan (Cozaar) and valsartan (Diovan), have many of the same benefits as ACE inhibitors.
 They may be an alternative for people who can't tolerate ACE inhibitors.

 - Aldosterone antagonists.
 These drugs include spironolactone (Aldactone) and eplerenone (Inspra).
-They are potassium-sparing diuretics but also have additional properties that may reverse scarring of the heart and help people with severe heart failure live longer.
+They are potassium-sparing diuretics but also have additional properties that may reverse scarring of the heart and help people with severe systolic heart failure live longer.
 Unlike some other diuretics, spironolactone can raise the level of potassium in your blood to dangerous levels, so talk to your doctor if increased potassium is a concern, and learn if you need to modify your intake of food that's high in potassium.

 You'll probably need to take two or more medications to treat heart failure.
 Your doctor may prescribe other heart medications as well — such as nitrates for chest pain, a statin to lower cholesterol or blood-thinning medications to help prevent blood clots — along with heart failure medications.